The BURIAL GROUND

 Throughout this website the terms burial ground and graveyard are used to denote the area around Wainsgate chapel used for burials and interment of ashes.
 The burial ground of a nonconformist chapel is also sometimes referred to as a chapelyard (the Commonwealth War Graves Commission list Wainsgate’s burial ground as a chapelyard).

-It is important to note that Wainsgate’s burial ground is not consecrated (‘a ritual and legal act, dedicating for holy use an object, building or place’), a term that only applies to Anglican graveyards.
+It is important to note that Wainsgate’s burial ground is not, and never has been, consecrated (‘a ritual and legal act, dedicating for holy use an object, building or place’), a term that only applies to Anglican graveyards.

 The burial ground is not a cemetery, which are almost always owned by private companies, local authorities or other public bodies: